Node.js REPL, Inspector, Watch Mode, and SEA

 inspector.waitForDebugger();

 An inspector session is a client object connected to the inspector backend.
-The callback API lives at node:inspector.
-The Promise API lives at node:inspector/promises.
-In Node v24, node:inspector/promises carries Stability 1, experimental, even though the main node:inspector module is stable.
+The callback API lives in node:inspector.
+The Promise API lives in node:inspector/promises.
+In Node v24, node:inspector/promises is Stability 1, experimental, while the main node:inspector module is stable.

 import { Session } from 'node:inspector/promises';